home - Electricity

 • environmental friendliness.
 The beautiful coating is completely safe for health, as it does not emit toxic components;

 • easy care.
 The coating is easy to clean.
-You can use not only dry but also wet cleaning.
+You can use not only dry, but also wet cleaning.
 If necessary, use a detergent;

 • tinting possibilities.
 You can get any shade by adding coloring pigments;